Chapter 7:

 With a jerk, she slipped out of the other strap, and he fell.

-He thudded into the ground with the pack still clenched in his teeth, staggering back to his paws just in time to see her swing across the last of the line and disappear over the roof, leaving him huffing through the cloth in his mouth, one leg aching like hell and the rest of him probably sporting a nice set of bruises.
+He thudded into the ground with the pack still clenched in his teeth, staggering back to his paws just as she disappeared, leaving him huffing through the cloth in his mouth, aching from cuts and bruises.

 Well, he had asked her to let go.

 "Stop!"
-A shout made his ear flick around, and he glanced over to see the police running up, firearms thankfully in their holsters, but those glimmer nets didn't look friendly.
+A shout made his ear flick around, and he glanced over to see the police running up.
+Those glimmer nets didn't look friendly.
 "If you run, you will be charged with evading arrest!"

 "I'm not running."
 He slipped back into his own body without thinking, lifting his hands in surrender.
 With the pack still in his mouth.